Josverl/stubs-esp-test/repro.md

 NOTE: that as soon as a virtual filesystem is part of the workspace, Pylance will attempt to scan the **local** rootdrive (`C:\` or '/' ) where the path is relative to the rootpath of the virtual filesystem.

+After that essentially PyLance stops functiong for either the local  or the virtual filesystem.

 this is shown in the Pylance logs by looking for the tag : `Search paths for \`
 ``` log
 [Info  - 12:39:18] (26416) Pylance language server 2022.6.30 (pyright 212d1465) starting